Shopify/quilt/packages/react-i18n/README.md

 The hook also returns a `ShareTranslations` component.
 You can wrap this around a part of the subtree that should have access to this component’s translations.

+> **Note:** `ShareTranslations` is not guaranteed to re-render when your i18n object changes.
+If you render `ShareTranslations` inside of a component that might block changes to children, you will likely run into issues.
+To prevent this, we recommend that `ShareTranslations` should be rendered as a top-level child of the component that uses `useI18n`.

 ```tsx
 import * as React from 'react';
 import {Page} from '@shopify/polaris';